ianstewart4/grocery-price-tracker/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 I've always been a frugal shopper, always looking for deals and waiting for sales to stock up on my frequently purchased items.
-With groceries making up the bulk of my purchases throughout the year by a wide margin, it seemed like the right place to focus to save the most money.
+With groceries making up the bulk of my purchases throughout the year by a wide margin, it seemed like the right place to focus my efforts to save the most money.
 I kept finding myself missing out on sales either by catching them too late, or seeing them right after I made a purchase, so I decided to make an app that would allow me to track my frequently purchased items and never miss another sale.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>